Highlights of Tamil Nadu and Kerala

 Overnight stay in Thekkady.

-Day 5 - Thekkady-Madurai (150 Km, 3 hours and 40 minutes)
+Day 5 - Thekkady-Madurai (150 km, 3 hours 40 minutes)

 After breakfast, drive to Madurai.

-Then check in at the hotel and time to rest.
+Check-in at the hotel and rest.

-In the afternoon, visit the temple followed by the evening ceremony at 9:00 pm
+In the afternoon, visit the temple followed by the evening ceremony at 9:00 pm.

 Overnight stay in Madurai.

-Day 6 - Madurai-Kanyakumari (269 km, 4 hours and 20 minutes)
+Day 6 - Madurai-Kanyakumari (269 km, 4 hours 20 minutes)

 After breakfast, drive to Kanyakumari.